kwyse/personal-website/content/posts/hail_hugo.md

 actually set the theme with the `theme` key!
 You can find out relevant options for the Minimo theme on [this commit](https://github.com/kwyse/personal-website/blob/b00c1f66a4a30f260347a8507d479f0c9fde36f9/config.toml) I made for this site.
-Minimo has it's own more extensive configuration [example](https://themes.gohugo.io/theme/minimo/docs/example-config-toml/), but the only required key is the `recentPostsLength`.
+Minimo has its own comprehensive configuration [example](https://themes.gohugo.io/theme/minimo/docs/example-config-toml/), but the only required key is the `recentPostsLength`.
 Forgetting to add this key will give you an error upon starting the server.

-Fire up the Hugo server and you should see something beautiful.
+Fire up the Hugo server and navigate to the URL displayed in the output.
+You should see something beautiful.
 If not, ensure your configuration is correct.

 ```bash
 $ hugo server